-Every employee has a statutory right to ask to work flexibly after 26 weeks continuous service (6 months).
+With effect from 6th April 2024, every employee will have a statutory right to ask to work flexibly.
 Employees making a request in relation to a reasonable adjustment under the Equality Act 2010, due to one or more of the protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation) should state this on the form.